syncfusion-content/windowsforms-docs/WindowsForms/bannertextprovider/Getting-Started.md

 [Mode](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.BannerTextInfo~Mode.html)</td><td>
 Specifies the rendering mode of the banner text.
 The modes are,<br/>
 1. FocusMode - The banner text disappears when the control gets focus.<br/>
-2. EditMode - The banner text disappears only when the control is in Edit Mode or when the associated textbox is not empty.</td></tr>
+2. EditMode - The banner text disappears only when the control is in Edit mode or when the associated text box is not empty.</td></tr>
 </table>

 {% tabs %}